plasmodic/ecto/doc/source/reference/connections.rst

 It is useful to always have a trailing ``,`` when writing the connection, so that it is easy to append new connections to the function call.

-You may also past a vanilla python list to this function:
+You may also pass a vanilla python list to this function:

   >>> graph = []
   >>> graph += [ i['out'] >> add['left'],